 It can be a tough life for a person who loves dogs but is also allergic to them.
-There are thousands of people who suffer from these types of allergies; however there are now ways to treat these symptoms without having to re-home your lovable friend.
+There are thousands of people who suffer from these types of allergies.
+But there are now ways to treat these symptoms without having to re-home your lovable friend.
 Petplan will give a rundown of causes, symptoms, and treatment of dog allergies.

 The most common misconception with being allergic to pets is that you’re allergic to the dog or cat hair.
-It is actually not the hair that you are allergic too; it is more commonly the dander which is the dead skin that is continually shed; the saliva; or the urine.
+Usually, it is actually not the hair that you are allergic too.
+It is more commonly the dander which is the dead skin that is continually shed, the saliva or the urine.

-People who already have other allergies will realise the signs when around pets.
+People who already have other allergies will notice the signs when around pets.
 These can include:

 - Coughing and wheezing

 Often these symptoms will not be noticed and can be mistaken for a common cold.
 But if you’re separated from the pet for several days or weeks, the symptoms should disappear and only reappear when in contact with the pet again.